 National Library Legislative Day is a two-day advocacy event that brings hundreds of librarians, trustees, library supporters, and patrons to Washington, D.C. to meet with their members of Congress rally support for library issues and policies.
 Participants will receive advocacy tips and training, along with important issues briefings prior to their meetings.

-ALA's offices and divisions sponsor a variety of library promotions throughout the year that libraries of all types all across the country can get involved with to promote libraries and create awareness of library issues.
+ALA sponsors a variety of library promotions throughout the year that libraries of all types all across the country can get involved with to promote libraries and create awareness of library issues, such as Banned Books Week, Choose Privacy Week, Preservation Week, School Library Month and Teen Tech Week.
+Check out the list of all ALA promotional events.